robtweed/qewd-starter-kit-iris-networked/README.md

-If you don't have Node.js installed, the simplest approach is to use the [installation script](./install_node.sh) included in this repository.
+If you don't have Node.js installed, the simplest approach is to use the [installation script](./install_node.sh) that you'll find within your QEWD Installation directory.
 This has been tested with Ubuntu Linux and Raspberry Pi Operating Systems.

-It will install the latest version 14.x build:
+It will install the latest version 14.x build.
+Simply type:

         cd ~/qewd
         source install_node.sh